 Scientists and doctors combine their efforts into research studies called clinical trials to test whether a new drug or medical strategy is effective and safe.
 Clinical trials allow scientists to experiment with new ideas and new drugs for treatment in different combinations and doses.
 The ultimate goal of these trials is to find a drug that can become FDA-approved to treat a certain diagnosis.

-Because pleural is the most widely diagnosed form of this asbestos-related disease, a vast majority of clinical trials aim to discover a cure.
-Doctors currently are testing several innovative therapies in clinical trials and our Patient Advocates specialize in helping you find clinical trials that are right for you.
+Because pleural mesothelioma is the most widely diagnosed form of this asbestos-related disease, a vast majority of clinical trials aim to discover a cure.
+Doctors currently are testing several innovative therapies in clinical trials, and our Patient Advocates specialize in helping you find clinical trials that are right for you.

-Our team of Patients Advocates can provide you with free guidance throughout the process.
-Whether it's helping you select a specialist or determining the best course of treatment, we are here to help.
+Our team of Patients Advocates can provide you free guidance throughout the process.
+Whether it's helping you select a pleural mesothelioma specialist or determining the best course of treatment, we are here to help.

 or call us at (800) 381-1772